PJWalker/daggerheart/content/NPCs/Trixie Glitterwing.md

 ***

 Well then, without any further adieu
-I’ll move right along, to question number two:
+I’ll move right along, to riddle number two:

 ## Key
 I’ve been cut just once, and I did not bleed;